influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withCaBundle(caBundle)
 ```

-PEM encoded CA bundle used to validate Vault server certificate.
+"PEM encoded CA bundle used to validate Vault server certificate.
 Only used if the Server URL is using HTTPS protocol.
 This parameter is ignored for plain HTTP protocol connection.
-If not set the system root certificates are used to validate the TLS connection.
+If not set the system root certificates are used to validate the TLS connection."

 ### fn spec.vault.withNamespace